AudaciousBovine/DredgeMalignantSplashes/README.md

 I wanted to make them an actual _irritating_ problem clogging up your ship and _clinging malignantly_ to your hull requiring you to travel to a **shipyard** to remove them!

 ![Mod Features](/Images/DredgeFeatures.png)
-- :red_square:Dark Splashes can no longer be discarded
+- Dark Splashes can no longer be discarded
-- :red_square:Dark Splashes take an hour to move on your hull (Configurable)
+- Dark Splashes take an hour to move on your hull (Configurable)
-- :red_square:Have to be properly cleaned and removed at a shipyard (Sell for negative value) (Configurable)
+- Have to be properly cleaned and removed at a shipyard (Sell for negative value) (Configurable)
-- :purple_square:Dark Splashes can be stuffed in your storage at a dock to clog its space while you find a shipyard
+- Dark Splashes can be stuffed in your storage at a dock to clog its space while you find a shipyard
-- :green_square:There may be a shop that actually pays you for them
+- There may be a shop that actually pays you for them

 ![Mod Example](/Images/DarkSplash.jpg)